viterUA/Algorythm-And-Data-Stracture-CA-Y2/README.md

 ## 📘 Overview

-**Algor2ythm-And-Data-Stracture-CA-Y2** is a second-year college assignment focused on implementing fundamental algorithms and data structures.
+**Algorythm And Data Stracture CA Y2** is a second-year college assignment focused on implementing fundamental algorithms and data structures.
 The project aims to provide a practical understanding of how various data structures operate and how algorithms can be applied to solve real-world problems efficiently.

 ## 🔧 Features